iot-edge-foundation/iot-edge-heartbeat/README.md

 ## Introduction

-This is a C# .Net Standard module, written for Azure IoTEdge version GA.
+This is a C# .Net Azure IoTEdge module.

 This module can be used to generate a constant heartbeat coming from the IoT Edge module or IoT Edge devices which host this module.